inkognitro/oas-tszod-gen/README.md

       resolve(myOas3Specification);
     });
   },

   outputFolderPath: './my-output-folder',

   predefinedFolderOutputPaths: [
+    ['core'],
-    ['core'], // puts variables and type definitions in the `./core` folder for generated outputs which have an `OutputPath` starting with ['core']
+    // this puts variables and type definitions in the `./core` folder
+    // for generated outputs which have an `OutputPath` starting with ['core']

+    ['util', 'foo'],
-    ['util', 'foo'], // puts variables and type definitions in the `./util/foo` folder for generated outputs which have an `OutputPath` starting with ['util', 'foo']
+    // this puts variables and type definitions in the `./util/foo` folder
+    // for generated outputs which have an `OutputPath` starting with ['util', 'foo'] ],
-  ],

   logger: {
     log: (content) => {
       console.log(content);
     },
   },

+  withZod: true, // optional
-  shouldGenerateWithZod: true, // In case of `false`, only TypeScript output is generated without Zod schemas });
+  // By default or in case of `false`, only TypeScript types are generated without Zod schemas

+  requestHandlers: ['AxiosRequestHandler', 'AuthRequestHandler'], // optional
+  // This will add only the defined RequestHandler implementations.
+  // An empty array results in no added implementations.
+  // By default all available RequestHandler implementations are added.
+});
 ```